sanjosh/csdocs/machine_learning/parameters.md

 The batch size limits the number of samples to be shown to the network before a weight update can be performed

+network with higher batch size is faster to train

+keep it low for CPU-based training; higher for GPU

 # number of iterations

 Number of iterations * batch size = entire training dataset